Adding function environment variables

 terraform apply -

-You can check the new environment variables using the management console
+You can check the new environment variables in the management console

 To add environment variables, use the createVersion REST API method for the Function resource or the FunctionService/CreateVersion gRPC API call.